my feet were on fire.”

 If you have diabetes and foot pain, it may be diabetic nerve pain.
 This pain may also be felt in the hands.
 And while this pain may come and go over time, it’s actually caused by permanent damage to your nerves.

 In general, there are 2 types of pain: nerve pain and muscle pain.
 Muscle pain usually has a clear cause (injury or inflammation) and tends to go away over time.
 Nerve pain has many different causes.
 Nerve pain resulting from diabetes is the result of damaged nerves and can be long-lasting.
-LYRICA is a daily prescription treatment that can relieve diabetic nerve pain.
+LYRICA is a daily prescription treatment that can help relieve diabetic nerve pain.

-It is important to understand your symptoms and what causes them.
 Remember, diabetic nerve pain symptoms are a result of nerve damage caused by diabetes, and not a result of aging, weight gain, or other conditions.

-Chronic pain in your feet and hands
+Diabetic nerve pain in your feet and hands

 People have many ways of describing the distinct feelings of diabetic nerve pain.
 Here are a few of the most common diabetic nerve pain symptoms.